Delay of game: Basketball

 "Delay of game" is a violation in basketball.
 FIBA, NBA and U.S. NCAA have provisions on delays of game, with the first violation being a warning, and the succeeding violations are assessed as technical fouls.
 FIBA's rules on delaying the game are for deliberately touching the ball after it passes through the basket or by preventing a throw-in from being taken promptly.
 The NBA's delay of game violations include preventing the ball from being promptly put into play during throw-ins, including a player touching the ball or a defender crossing the boundary line prior to the throw-in, players or other non-players interfering with the ball when it crosses the boundary line, and entering the court with an untucked shirt.
 The NCAA's rules include provisions on teams that fail to be ready at the start of every quarter or at the end of time outs.

 Aside from a technical foul, the shot clock is reset to 14 seconds or remains the same, whichever is greater, if the defensive team is the violator; if the offensive team is assessed with the violation, no change in timing will be given.
-In the NBA, if the delay of game occurred in the last two minutes of the fourth quarter or overtime, a technical foul will be assessed if a player crosses the boundary line prior to a throw-in.
+In the NBA, if the delay of game occurred in the last two minutes of the fourth quarter or overtime, a technical foul will be assessed if a player crosses the boundary line prior to a throw-in, even if their team has not previously been charged with a warning.

-In the NBA, no ejection of a player or coach can result from a delay of game violation.
-FIBA and U.S. NCAA, however, will disqualify a player or coach for two technical fouls.
+No ejection of a player or coach can result from a delay of game violation.

 In the PBA, the first violation for a delay of game would result in a warning regardless if it happens during the last 2 minutes of the game.
 The violation is commonly used during throw-ins of close games in order to "peek" at the play or rotation the opposing team is planning to execute.